shaovoon/simple_raytracing_cuda/README.md

-# simple_raytracing_cuda
-Simple Multithreaded Raytracing Ported to CUDA
+# Ray Tracing in One Weekend Ported to CUDA